Legal Counsel for Site Cleanup Efforts

 - Developing legal and technical strategies to achieve joint defense and client objectives

 - Developing appropriate budgets for joint defense work, including legal and technical services

 - Negotiating with state and federal environmental agencies regarding cleanup measures

 - Negotiating settlements with state and federal agencies, including administrative orders, consent decrees, voluntary cleanup program agreements and, in New Jersey, ISRA and Spill Act compliance matters

 - Litigation against recalcitrant responsible parties

-Further, our attorneys assist property owners in addressing site remediation, including developing strategies for cost-effective site remediation and negotiating prospective purchaser agreements with state and/or federal agencies.
+Further, we assist property owners in addressing site remediation by developing strategies for cost-effective site remediation and negotiating prospective purchaser agreements with state and/or federal agencies.

-Saul Ewing's Site Remediation attorneys have represented clients in matters involving more than 150 sites undergoing remediation under Superfund or comparable state law.
-Whether representing joint defense groups or individual clients, our attorneys are often in a lead role at these sites due to our experience, skills and knowledge in this area.
+Our Site Remediation attorneys have represented clients in more than 150 matters involving remediation under Superfund or comparable state law.
+We often have a leading role, whether we are counseling joint defense groups or individual clients.
 We also serve as common counsel for cases in which more than one party is identified as being responsible.
 In those situations, we:

 - Work with the parties to formulate strategies to minimize site remediation costs

 - Work with technical consultants in developing estimates of potential site remediation costs to assist our clients in evaluating their exposure